BlockScience/MSML-Template/README.md

 - The experiments are defined within the simulation folder but are brought in here for making the code more legible but one can also write experiments in-line
 - The run_experiments function runs similar to the run_experiment function except it is extended to multiple simulations and also can run monte carlo runs
 - The second code block is for automated documentation of the starting parameters and starting state taken from the spec components and base state and base parameters
+5. Metaprogramming: A work-in-progress piece of MSML, metaprogramming will one day allow for transcription of MSML models to cadCAD models automatically

 ## Reports Folder